osisoft/AVEVA-Adapter-MQTT-Docs/content/overview/principles-of-operation.md

 <AdapterComponentId>.<Topic>.<ValueField>
 ```

 **Note:** `StreamIdPrefix` and `DefaultStreamIdPattern` settings in the data source configuration affect the naming convention.
-For more information, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration).
+For more information, see [data source (generic) configuration](xref:PIAdapterForMQTTDataSourceConfiguration).

 ### MQTT Sparkplug B specific metadata